 Conditions that can lead to eyelid problems include:

-Eyelid problems can cause a range of symptoms, including:
+Eyelid problems can cause a range of eyelid symptoms, including:

-Your GP will usually be able to diagnose your eyelid problem by assessing your symptoms.
-If they think you have a serious eyelid problem, they may refer you to an ophthalmologist (specialist in eye conditions).
+You may have an idea of what is causing your eyelid problems based on your symptoms.
+However, if you are concerned, it is important to see your GP for a diagnosis.
+If they think you have a serious eyelid problem, they may refer you to an ophthalmologist (a doctor who specialises in treating eye conditions).
 They may carry out a full examination to check your vision and eye health.

-Eyelid problems such as chalazions and styes are caused by common infections or inflammation and can occur at any age.
+Eyelid problems, such as chalazions and styes, are often caused by common infections (ie bacteria and viruses) or inflammation due to exposure to irritants and can occur at any age.

 Other things that increase your risk of developing eyelid problems are: